sabinabains/dsc-capstone/README.md

 Data for this project was pulled from the Spotify API [SpotiPy](https://spotipy.readthedocs.io/en/master/), however the data pulled for this analysis has also been saved in the [data folder]() of this repo.

 The input variables are 1,835 album artworks from tracks in Spotify's "Fresh Finds" playlists.
 These playlists are solely comprised of independent artists and labels to eliminate potential outliers from hugely sucessful artists who will likely generate many streams regardless of album art.
+The following genres/groups were included: Korea, Vietnam, Hip-Hop, Indie, Brasil, 2021, Folk, NZ, 2019, IE, Country, Dance, Latin, R&B, Rock, GSA, Jazz, Pop, Experimental, Italia, España, EDM, All Genres.

 the target variable is the track's popularity index, an integer between 0 and 100, with 100 being most popular.
 This is [defined as](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-several-tracks) "The popularity is calculated by algorithm and is based, in the most part, on the total number of plays the track has had and how recent those plays are.
 Generally speaking, songs that are being played a lot now will have a higher popularity than songs that were played a lot in the past."

-Preliminary analyses on album colors and average popularity do not show any correlation.
+#### Preliminary analyses on album colors and average popularity do not show any correlation.

 Album artwork was grouped by it's most common color and popularity index was averaged.
 Tracks with pink as it's most dominant color has a slightly higher average popularity score than the other colors.  | ![](/images/pop_by_dominant_color.png) |
 --- | --- |